Minoan Art & Culture

 The role of women in Cretan society has been complex and shifting since Greek women first gained universal suffrage in 1952.
 While traditional gender roles are prevalent in rural areas and among the older generation, the situation is much more relaxed for younger women in cities and large towns.
 Entrenched attitudes towards the ‘proper role’ for women are changing fast as more women are educated and entering the workforce.
 Still, although some 40% of Greek women are in the workforce, they struggle when it comes to even finding the career ladder or earning the same as their male counterparts.
 There are few public programs to help them balance careers and motherhood.

 Paradoxically, despite the machismo, Cretan society is essentially matriarchal.
 Men love to give the impression that they rule the roost and take a front seat in public life, but it’s often the women who run the show, both at home and in family businesses.

 In villages, men and women still tend to occupy different spheres.
-When not tending livestock or olive trees, Cretan men can usually be found in a kafeneio (coffee house) playing tavli (Greek backgammon), gossiping and drinking coffee or raki.
-Although exceptions are made for foreign women, the kafeneio is a stronghold of male chauvinism and is generally off limits to Cretan women.
+When not tending livestock or olive trees, Cretan men can usually be found in a kafeneio (coffee house), playing tavli (Greek backgammon), gossiping and drinking coffee or raki.
+Although exceptions are made for foreign women, the kafeneio is a stronghold of male chauvinism and generally off limits to Cretan women.

 For a useful but by no means exhaustive list of books about Crete, with reviews, visit www.hellenicbookservice.com.